shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/reference/datamodel.rst

 The appropriate metaclass for a class definition is determined as follows:

-* if no bases and no explicit metaclass are given, then :func:`type` is used
+* if no bases and no explicit metaclass are given, then :func:`type` is used;
-* if an explicit metaclass is given and it is *not* an instance of :func:`type`, then it is used directly as the metaclass
+* if an explicit metaclass is given and it is *not* an instance of :func:`type`, then it is used directly as the metaclass;
-* if an instance of :func:`type` is given as the explicit metaclass, or bases are defined, then the most derived metaclass is used
+* if an instance of :func:`type` is given as the explicit metaclass, or bases are defined, then the most derived metaclass is used.

 The most derived metaclass is selected from the explicitly specified metaclass (if any) and the metaclasses (i.e. ``type(cls)``) of all specified